Artiye/AstronomyWeb/README.md

 # AstronomyWeb
-This is a website made for Astronomy, it's history and other cool stuff
+This is a website made for Astronomy, its history and other cool stuff